 You may not have noticed, but the operating system did something pretty cool for you when checked the Webcam and Microphone boxes in the manifest.
 If you run the app, select the Settings charm, and select “Permissions,” you’ll see that the permissions page now contains a toggle button for turning camera and microphone access on and off.
 Apps that use cameras and microphones are required to allow access to be disabled by the user, and you didn’t have to write a single line of code to make it happen.

-Speaking of the Settings charm: How would you like to be able to customize the settings pane by adding an about page, a preferences page, and perhaps other pages as well?
-Funny you should ask, because that’s what you’re going to do in the next lab.